13 Ways To Set Small Life Goals That Actually Work

 8. Don’t set conflicting goals.

-We vow to make more money, spend more time with family, get organized, and get in shape — all in a single bound.
+We vow to make more money, spend more time with family, get organized, and get in shape — all in a single bond.
 But you have to be honest, darling.
 You cannot spend MORE time with family and work MORE hours — it just isn’t humanly possible.
+Check your ego at the door when you set goals and make a choice about what area of your life gets priority.

 9. Physically write down your goals.

-A study of Harvard of MBA students showed that those who wrote down their goals made more money than those who didn’t.
+A study of Harvard MBA students showed that those who wrote down their goals made more money than those who didn’t.
 While money isn’t everything, it shows how committing your goals to paper helps you become more committed to achieving them.

 Advertisement

-11. Seriously COMMIT to that first step.
+11. Seriously commit to that first step.

 We humans tend to procrastinate as long as we can before doing a task, so without any solid deadlines, it’s unlikely you’ll do much.
 After breaking down those goals, set deadlines for various milestones.
 Most importantly, set a date for taking that FIRST step.